raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 For this reason, I prefer to compose talks in a completely different style than blog posts.
 Blog posts can have longer sections of code, and people can move along at their own pace.
 Blog posts can convey technical ideas much more efficiently than presentations, so my goal with a presentation is simply to get people interested enough in the subject to seek out blog posts, books, or screen casts for further study.

 Which presents me with a dilemma: After giving a talk at a conference, what good are the slides?
 Even if a video is published online, what good is that compared to rewriting the presentation as a blog post?

+I decided to experiment with this annotated set of slides.
+It's not a transcript, and it's not a blog post.
+It may be a compromise, but I hope you enjoyed reading it.

 ### image credits